Dr Khalid Amrouch

 Awards & Achievements

 Best Poster Presentation at the APPEA Conference, 2017 May 2017, Perth, Australia

 Award of Excellence "Top 10" Poster Presentation.
 AAPG Annual Convention, 2012 Long Beach June 2012 IFP New Energy.
 The poster was entitle: Direct Paleo-overpressure Estimation, from Demonstration to Practical Application: The Sheep Mountain Anticline Example.
 The poster is available on AAPG Search and Discovery.

-I coordinate this course which is taken by 3rd year Petroleum Engineer (BSc) students:
+I coordinate and teach in this course which is for the 3rd year Petroleum Engineer (BSc) students.
+It contains:

 Structural Geology: with the basic concepts of stress (resolving stresses and Mohr Circle) and rock failure (friction, Coulomb); present-day stresses from oil field data; implications for wellbore stability and water flooding; basic concepts of structural geology; faults; folds; structural traps and fault seal analysis.

 Seismic Methods: Principles of reflection seismology, such as wave propagation phenomena, and seismic velocity and resolution.
 Data acquisition and processing methods, mechanics of seismic interpretation.
 Velocity anomalies and depth conversion.
 Techniques for evaluating reservoir and fluid properties, such as seismic attributes, DHIs and AVO, and time lapse seismology.

 STRUCTURAL GEOLOGY AND GEOMECHANICS COMPONENTS IN FUNDAMENTAS OF PETROLEUM GEOSCIENCE II AND IN ADVANCED PETROLEUM GEOSCIENCE I

 These courses are part of the ASP Master and Honour Petroleum Geosciences programs.